 Final Verdict

 Shortlist it if your capture and proposal teams are losing time to manual source monitoring, repetitive compliance setup, and scattered proposal knowledge.
-Keep looking if you only need a simpler federal bid tracker or if your process already has a proposal stack that works well enough.
+Keep looking if you only need a simple federal bid tracker or if your process already has a proposal stack that works well enough.